prankapple-alt/Nonny-The-Desktop-asistant/README.md

 - Idle

 # To use
-Download [Nonny.acs](https://github.com/prankapple-alt/Nonny-The-Desktop-asistant/raw/refs/heads/main/Nonny.acs) and import into **MASH** or other controll panels.
+Download [Nonny.acs](https://github.com/prankapple-alt/Nonny-The-Desktop-asistant/raw/refs/heads/main/Nonny.acs) and import into **MASH** or other control panels.